mohamedjolti/Freshchat_php_sdk/README.md

 $message->setActorId($defaultActorId);
 ```
 4. Adding Message parts ,message parts has diffrent type text, images ,buttons.in
-this specifc example we will add to parts a text and a image
+this specifc example we will add two parts a text and a image

 ```
 $imageType = new ImageType();